Nancy French: Personal life

-French married her husband, David French, when she was barely 20 years old.
+French married her husband, David French, when she was 20 years old.
 They have three children, one through international adoption.
 During the 2016 United States presidential election, their family – particularly their Ethiopian daughter – was attacked by Trump-supporting white nationalists, opposed to multiracial families.

 While living in New York City, French and her husband were given David Lee Roth's old phone number.
 It led to French writing and doing interviews about the story, especially as Roth and French's husband shared the same first name.

-On December 11, 2023, French announced on X and Threads that she was being treated for “an aggressive… form of breast cancer.”
+On December 11, 2023, French announced on X and Threads that she was being treated for "an aggressive… form of breast cancer".